-Since 2021, Tillman House has provided an affordable sober living community with support to encourage long-term sobriety for Graduates of Dallas 24 Hour Club.
+Tillman House provides an affordable sober living community with support to encourage long-term sobriety for Graduates of Dallas 24 Hour Club.

-Affordable housing with continuum of care provided: trained, on-site staff, recovery requirements and random drug testing
+Affordable housing with trained, on-site staff, recovery requirements and random drug testing.

-Increase The 24's maximum capacity by 53% (from 78 residents at The 24 plus 41 Tillman House residents = 119 total residents) which will shrink The 24's Wait List, since we can offer the option to discharge to a solid, safe, local apartment.
-Opens up beds more quickly for those who are in need of immediate access to crisis help and stabilization
+Increase The 24's maximum capacity by 53% which opens up beds more quickly for those who are in need of immediate access to crisis help and stabilization at The 24.

 Takes away the stress of moving far away from their "sober family" members and home-like, family environment.
-(Tillman House is a ten-minute walk from The 24, HOME BASE!)
+(Tillman House is a ten-minute walk from The 24.)

 Successful Graduate and Kitchen Supervisor

 Byron arrived at The 24 in August 2020 with hopes of starting a brand new life of recovery.
 In January 2021, he was hired as the Kitchen Supervisor for The Hubcap Cafe, located inside Dallas 24 Hour Club.
 In March, Byron moved into Tillman House as one of The 24's Successful Graduates.